CRojasFer/Fullstack_vue/README.md

 # Fullstack_vue
-This is a Full-stack application made with vue-cli, node, express &amp; mongodb
+This is my frist Full-stack application made with vue-cli, node, express &amp; mongodb.